-This is the third and last post about the evaluation of automated trading robustness.
-The first was about evaluating a trading strategy at first glance, the second was about the stress tests, and now, I will take about the Stochastic modeling.
+This is the third and last post about evaluating automated trading robustness.
+The first was about evaluating a trading strategy at first glance, the second was about the stress tests, and now, I will talk about the Stochastic modeling.

-I was initially foreseen to present to you the stochastic modeling in my last post about robustness but finally, I preferred to present this test in a separate post to facilitate your reading.
+I was initially foreseen to present the stochastic modeling about robustness in my last post, but finally, I preferred to present this test in a separate post to facilitate your reading.

 What about Stochastic modeling?